 Made with a vanilla wafer crust and a creamy cheesecake batter, these Mini Cheesecakes are a perfect bite-sized treat that makes a delicious addition to potlucks or parties.

-Whether you serve these cheesecakes for a party with a variety of toppings, or you make a small batch for your family to enjoy, one thing is for sure--it will be hard to stop after eating just one!
+Whether you serve these individual cheesecakes for a party with a variety of toppings, or you make a small batch for your family to enjoy, one thing is for sure, it will be hard to stop after eating just one!

-These individual cheesecakes are incredibly simple to make.
+These individual cheesecakes are incredibly easy to make.
 We are talking one a one-bowl kind and only a handful of ingredients kind of recipe.
-It
+Truly easy-peasy!

 - Cream Cheese: You can use full fat or reduced-fat cream cheese, but DO NOT use fat-free cream cheese.
 The resulting texture will not be creamy.
 The most important thing you can remember to do when preparing a cheesecake of any kind is to let your cream cheese come to room temperature before preparing the batter.
 This allows the cream cheese to easily and evenly mix together to form a creamy, smooth batter.